Skip to main content

 FDA Clearance

-Regulatory approval from the US Food and Drug Administration allowing a TMS device to be marketed for specific medical conditions.
-Different from FDA approval — clearance (via 510(k)) demonstrates substantial equivalence to an existing device.
+Regulatory approval from the FDA allowing a TMS device to be marketed for specific medical conditions.
+Different from FDA approval — clearance (510(k)) demonstrates substantial equivalence to an existing device.

 Figure-8 Coil

-The most common TMS coil design, shaped like a figure-8 (or butterfly).
-Creates a focused magnetic field at the intersection of the two loops, allowing precise targeting of specific brain regions.
+The most common TMS coil design, shaped like a figure-8.
+Creates a focused magnetic field at the intersection of the two loops.

 fMRI (Functional Magnetic Resonance Imaging)

 A neuroimaging technique that measures brain activity by detecting changes in blood flow.
-Used in TMS research to identify optimal stimulation targets and verify treatment effects.
+Used in TMS research to identify optimal stimulation targets.
+See fMRI-guided TMS.

 H